Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 It's crap.

-But it's still better than the left, is where he always ends up.
+But it's still better than the left is where he always ends up.

 I think it's too late for that.

-So therefore, yes, there is no distinction.
+So what is so therefore, yes, there is no distinction.

 No.